aggelostais/ai-music-generation-survey/README.md

 ```
 python index.py
 ```
-* The survey will be running on http://localhost:5000/
+* The survey will be running locally on http://localhost:5000/

 ## Deployment
 * Connect your Vercel account to your GitHub repository and follow the instructions to deploy the project.
 * You can follow this example https://vercel.com/templates/python/flask-hello-world

-## Improments
+## Future Developments
 - [ ] Add Previous button on introduction modals.
 - [ ] Add Finish button for futher contribution after 6 songs.